confio/cosmos-hd-key-derivation-spec/README.md

 | 10001–19999     | Potentially reserved    | https://github.com/bitcoin/bips/pull/523                                                           |
 | 4673607         | Ledger GPG/SSH          | [openpgp-card-app-deterministic-key-derivation]                                                    |

-Looking at those numbers we see a lot of direct mappings between `BIP-XXXX` or `SLIP-XXXX` and the purpose `XXXX`.
+Looking at those numbers we see a lot of direct mappings between the document names `BIP-XXXX` or `SLIP-XXXX` and the purpose `XXXX`.
 In order to avoid unnecessary conflics we stay aways from the four decimals decimals as well as the range reserved for SLIPs and look for a number greater than or equal 20000.
-In particular, every value `int(ASCII(s))` a 3 or 4 character string `s` would work.
+In particular, every value `int(ASCII(s))` with a 3 or 4 character string `s` would work.
 So let's just use `int(ASCII("sky")) = 7564153` as the entry point to the cosmos.

 ## The chain index

-Cosmos paths then have the form `m / 7564153' / *` and we want to ensure that different chain's don't step on each others' toes.
+Cosmos paths then have the form `m / 7564153' / *` and we want to ensure that different chains don't step on each others' toes.
 So the second path component becomes a chain
 index: `m / 7564153' / chain_index' / *`.

 This chain index is very similar to the `coin_type` from BIP44/SLIP44 but uses a different name to make clear that there can be any number of coins in a given chain.
 Other than the chain vs. coin confusion, the registry in SLIP44 works pretty well to coordinate the assignment of indices across the blockchain ecosystem.
 The same is envisioned for Cosmos as well.
-The 2^31 possible indices allow registering approximately 2 billion chains.
+The 2^31 possible values allow registering approximately 2 billion chains.

 Chain index 0 is reserved for testing purposes and chain index 1 is reserved for the Cosmos Hub because Cosmos Hub investors pay the bill for this work.
 All other indices